scottymade/mana/README.md

 ### Claude isn't using MANA tools

-1. Verify the instructions file is installed (see Step 3)
+1. Verify the instructions file is installed (check `.claude/CLAUDE.md` exists)
 2. Restart your IDE after making changes
 3. Check that the instructions appear in your IDE's context